Game Preview: Condors at Eagles, 6:05 p.m.

 PACIFIC OUTLOOK

 Seven teams will once again make the 2025 Calder Cup Playoffs from the Pacific Division.
-Currently, Bakersfield is four points back of seventh-place Tucson, who is idle tonight.
-The Condors have three games in hand.
+Currently, Bakersfield is two points back of seventh-place Tucson, who is idle tonight.
+The Condors have two games in hand.
 The Roadrunners are off until they come to Colorado for two games this weekend.
 (Click here for the playoff primer)

 TOUGH PLACE TO PLAY